CSCIClub/CSCIClub.github.io/index.md

 ## Welcome
 Welcome to the official Github account for Computer Science Club.
 First we will like to Thank you for giving your interest for our project.
+First of all let's know who we are.
+Computer Science Club is one of the club in Saint Cloud State University where we work with students to be a better programmer.
+We always meet on Monday from 5:00 pm to 7:00 pm and we do a lot of fun stuffs related to Github.
+Currently , Computer Science Club has started an Open Source Project where interested students from University can contribute to the project.
 Before we begin to do actual project, we will do some Mark down and learn to use Git and Github.
-Some text

 ## Guidelines
 In the series of steps below ,you will learn about markdown, git and github, Angular , dotnet core.